HighLevel CRM Setup Guide for Real Estate Wholesalers (2026)

 9. Reporting Dashboards That Actually Matter

-GHL has a robust reporting engine, but the default reports aren't set up for wholesaling metrics.
+GHL has a solid reporting engine, but the default reports aren't set up for wholesaling metrics.
 Here are the custom dashboards worth building:

 Daily Activity Dashboard (for VAs)